Profil d'un avocat

 Susan Wortzman is a partner in the Toronto offices of McCarthy Tétrault and leads the firm’s e-Discovery and information management practice.
 One of Canada’s most respected e-Discovery lawyers, Susan’s creativity, legal and business acumen, and commitment to innovation and technology ensure that her clients receive effective, cutting edge and efficient managed review, e-Discovery and information management services.
 She is adamant that information need not be a liability, and helps her client understand that their information and documents can be an important asset.

-Founder of Wortzmans, Canada’s leading law firm specializing in providing advice and services relating to the management of digital information, which was acquired by McCarthy Tétrault on December 31, 2016, Susan’s practice focuses on providing e-Discovery and information management advice to law firms and corporations.
+Partner and Founder of MT>3, formerly Wortzmans, Canada’s leading law firm specializing in providing advice and services relating to the management of digital information, which was acquired by McCarthy Tétrault on December 31, 2016, Susan’s practice focuses on providing e-Discovery and information management advice to law firms and corporations.

 Susan provides advice to clients concerning the management of e-discovery, from preservation, identification, collection, processing, review and production of electronic records.
 She works extensively with her clients on litigation, tribunal and regulatory matters, including Competition Bureau matters.
 She also provides advice to clients on information management and technology strategies.
 Susan and her team work extensively with clients to develop information governance, best practice, guidelines and litigation readiness plans for managing electronic information.